All bills

 What does HJR26-1007 do?

-This resolution formally recognizes and honors the military service, sacrifices, and patriotism of Native American veterans throughout U.S. history.
-It acknowledges the unique challenges these veterans face, such as higher rates of homelessness and limited access to healthcare, and expresses the legislature's commitment to addressing these issues.
-Because it is a resolution rather than a standard bill, it serves as an official statement of support and recognition rather than creating new laws.
+This resolution formally honors the military service and sacrifices of Native American veterans throughout U.S. history.
+It recognizes their high rates of military participation and commits the Colorado legislature to addressing the unique challenges these veterans face today.
+Because it is a resolution rather than a bill, it acts as an official statement of respect and support rather than creating a new law.

 What is the current status of HJR26-1007?